Fly O'Connor to India for renewed trade talks, National urges

 National is calling for Trade Minister Damien O'Connor to fly to India to restart trade negotiations with India, following the news Australia has inked an "early harvest" agreement with India, a deal close to a full fair trade agreement (FTA).

-National's trade spokesman Todd McClay said O'Connor needed to ""get his act together and fly to India to get the job done for our exporters".
+National's trade spokesman Todd McClay said O'Connor needed to "get his act together and fly to India to get the job done for our exporters".

-But O'Connor said concluding a full FTA with India "is not a realistic short-term prospect."
+But O'Connor said concluding a full FTA with India "is not a realistic short-term prospect".

 He said the Government had focused resources towards "successfully delivering the UK free trade agreement and are now negotiating the conclusion of an FTA with the European Union".